Yug-Gupta1212/Kinwell/README.md

 npm run build
 ```

-The optimized output will be in the `dist/` folder..
+The optimized output will be in the `dist/` folder...

 ## 📁 Project Structure